Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Discussion on other Contamination-related Ambiguity Sets

 Additionally, the polyhedral-support assumption used for tractability \citep[Assumption (A2)]{jiang2018risk} can substantially inflate the sup term by ignoring dependence.
 For instance, if $\xi=(Z,-Z)$ with $|Z|\le 1$ almost surely, then the true support is the line segment $\{(z,-z):|z|\le 1\}$, but the box relaxation $[-1,1]^2$ allows both coordinates to move adversely and enlarges the sup term, for example under the linear loss function:

 Whenever a TV-type objective includes $\sup_{\Omega} f_x$, such relaxations can lead to overly conservative decisions.

 This is why we choose an ellipsoidal bulk set by default when dimensions may be dependent (e.g., per-item demands in the newsvendor experiment, covariates in the California housing regression experiment, hashed features in the CivilComments experiment), and construct separate-dimension bulk sets when we intend to encode a targeted conditional shift (e.g., treating the outcome label separately in California housing regression).
-This keeps the ambiguity set aligned with the intended shift type and avoids over-conservatism from allowing every dimension to move independently for the adversary.
+This keeps the ambiguity set aligned with the intended shift type and avoids over-conservatism arising from allowing adverse coordinate-wise movements to occur simultaneously.